 “You okay, dude?”
 Casper asked, his concerned tone undershot slightly by the mischievous note he was making no attempt whatsoever to hide.
 “That came right out of nowhere.
 Of course, I had nothing to do with it cuz I’m just such a caring frien-”

 James dipped into his newfound power to flick the other boy on the nose, as hard as he dared.
-Casper stopped mid-sentence as the gust of air hit his face, forcing its way into his mouth and puffing out his cheeks and pressing his hair out in every conceivable direction.
+Casper stopped mid-sentence as the gust of air hit his face, forcing its way into his mouth and puffing out his cheeks, his hair frizzing out in every conceivable direction.
 It was, without a doubt, the funniest thing James had ever seen.
 He would have tried to keep his laughter quiet, except that he was struggling to make any noise at all.
 He was laughing so hard that he couldn’t breathe.

 “Doing what?”
 James asked, the humor of the moment shifting to a slight confusion.